 Read More: Best Sci-Fi Movies of All Time

 The character of Jack Torrance is a timeless classic.
 Stanley Kubrick‘s horror/thriller film saw the hysteria of the Overlook Hotel overcome the protagonist and embark on a killing spree, with his family being the intended targets.
 There is not a lot to say about the film, or the direction, or the story.
 But Jack Nicholson‘s expert handling of two contradicting personalities is to be commended.
 Be it the doting father, who would do anything to make ends met and jeep his family happy, or the ax-wielding impending psychopath, who attends glorious parties and drinks whiskey on the rocks, there was no telling it was the same person playing them.
 Though not conventionally a multiple personality disorder, the film is a figural representation of the same, and at that, a mesmerizing one.

 2. Psycho (1960)

 The most Hitchcockian movie ever made.
-‘Psycho’ is considered as one of the greatest movie ever made, and not for no reason.
-The award-deserving performance from Anthony Perkins and a once-in-a-lifetime script from Joseph Stefano were enough of a prelude for Hitchcock to work on.
+‘Psycho’ is considered as one of the greatest movies ever made, and not for no reason.
+The award-deserving performance from Anthony Perkins and a once-in-a-lifetime script from Joseph Stefano was enough of a prelude for Hitchcock to work on.
 Following a woman working in a bank, who absconds with a sizable amount of money, the story’s main protagonist, or antagonist, presents itself to us in the form of Norman Bates, the vague owner of Bates Motel, who apparently lives alone with his mother.
-Lila, the woman banker, falls prey to his demonic alter-ego of his mother, and her missing prompts her sister and boyfriend to look into the matter.
+Lila, the woman banker, falls prey to the demonic alter-ego of his mother, and her missing prompts her sister and boyfriend to look into the matter.
 The twisted end surely took us by surprise and is still remembered as one of the best endings of all time.

 Read More: Best Movie Trailers of All Time